ariayang/picturesSearch/README.md

     .
 ImageCard for each image render with the correct height .
 ImageList for rendering list of images fetched (axios) from unSplash .
 API to unsplash
+    .
+Props and Callback functions to transfer data between React components .
+Use States to render the search array, and the images dynamic display